4ahlikNevmiruchi/PoliticalSim/README.md

 The application’s model classes serve as adapters between the database and the UI, which corresponds to the **Adapter pattern**.
 They convert the raw data storage interface (SQLite database and in-memory records) into the interface that the Qt view expects (`QAbstractTableModel`).
 For example, `PartyModel` loads party records from SQLite into a `QVector<Party>` and exposes them via the standard model methods (`rowCount`, `data`, etc.).
 In doing so, it transforms low-level database fields into higher-level, user-friendly values.
 Notably, it uses an `IdeologyModel` to map ideology IDs to human-readable ideology names when providing data.
-During data loading, `PartyModel` queries the `IdeologyModel` for the name of each party’s ideology and stores it, so that its `data()` can return the ideology name string instead of a numeric ID:contentReference[oaicite:6]{index=6}.
+During data loading, `PartyModel` queries the `IdeologyModel` for the name of each party’s ideology and stores it, so that its `data()` can return the ideology name string instead of a numeric ID.
 Likewise, `PartyModel::data` combines information from multiple sources (party name, ideology name, and a calculated popularity percentage) into the format needed by the view:

 ```cpp